 Critical Engine Bugs

-In the case of a serious, play-limiting bug (like crashing or interface communication problems) not discovered during the pre-Season testing, the engine can be updated once per Stage to fix this/these bug/bugs only.
-If this update still doesn't fix the problem(s) or if there is no update available, the engine might have the number of cores reduced, have the hash size reduced or have the tablebase access disabled - these changes will remain for the rest of the Stage.
+In the case of a serious, play-limiting bug (like crashing or interface communication problems, not including losses on time) not discovered during the pre-Season testing, the engine can be updated once per Division to fix this/these bug/bugs only.
+If this update still doesn't fix the problem(s) or if there is no update available, the engine might have the number of cores reduced, have the hash size reduced or have the tablebase access disabled - these changes will remain for the rest of the Division.

 If necessary, tiebreaks can be used to determine advancement.
-For all Stages, the first tiebreak criteria is the "crash" tiebreak, meaning that if an engine has crashed once or more during the Stage, it will fail qualification versus another engine that has not crashed if both of them has the same amount of points.
-The Sonneborn-Berger criteria is the second.
-If still a tie, the greatest number of black games decides.
+For all Divisions (not the Superfinal), the first tiebreak criteria is the "crash" tiebreak, meaning that if an engine has crashed once or more during the Division, it will fail qualification versus another engine that has not crashed if both of them has the same amount of points.
+In case of still being tied, then the direct encounter between the tied engines decides.
 The next criterion is the greatest number of wins, then the greatest number of wins with black.
-In case of still being tied, then the direct encounter between the tied engines decides.
-If they are still tied, then the tournament director decides which engine gets the promotion.
+The Sonneborn-Berger is the next criteria.
+If they are still tied, then the tournament organizers will decide which engine gets the promotion.

-As soon as a Stage starts, it will run 24/7 until all games have been played.
+As soon as a Division starts, it will run 24/7 until all games have been played.
 One game is played at a time - the next one starts automatically.
-There will be a short break between the Stages, to make sure everything is ok with the TCEC game server and to prepare for the next Stage.
+There will be a short break between the Divisions, to make sure everything is ok with the TCEC game server and to prepare for the next Division.

-After Stage 4 has finished, the top 2 engines will meet in a Superfinal of 64 games.
-This match is played with 32 different openings so that each engine plays both black and white of the same position.
-The match will be presented with opening 1 used in games 1 and 2, then opening 2 used in games 3 and 4 etc. If the match is theoretically won for one side before game 64, the match will still continue until all 64 games have been played.
-In the case of a drawn match there will be a rapid match of 16 games with a time control of 25' + 10".
-In case it is still tied there will be a Blitz match of 8 games with a time control of 3" + 2'.
+This match is played with 50 different openings so that each engine plays both black and white of the same position.
+The match will be presented with opening 1 used in games 1 and 2, then opening 2 used in games 3 and 4 etc. If the match is theoretically won for one side before game 100, the match will still continue until all 100 games have been played.
+In the case of a drawn match there will be a rapid match of 16 games with a time control of 25' + 10" with random openings selected from earlier in the same Season.
+In case it is still tied there will be a Blitz match of 8 games with a time control of 3' + 2".
 When the Superfinal is over, the current Season ends.

 The TCEC Grand Champion